jarun/nnn/plugins/README.md

 **Method 2:** Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.

+#### Skip directory refresh after running a plugin

+`nnn` refreshes a directory after running a plugin by key (Method 1 above) to reflect any chanegs in the directory by the plugin.
+However, there are scenarios where this isn't desired, say while running the `mediainfo` plugin on some filtered files.
+To achive this, add a `-` before the plugin name, e.g.:

+    export NNN_PLUG='o:fzopen;m:-mediainfo;p:mocplay;

+Now `nnn` will not refresh the directory after running the `mediainfo` plugin.

 ## Running commands as plugin

 To assign keys to arbitrary non-background cli commands (non-shell-interpreted) and invoke like plugins, add `_` (underscore) before the command.